 Let me suggest one workable substitute for philosophical materialism: ecological realism.
 I join others (see here, here, here and here) in the proposal that ecological realism is the philosophical synthesis of scientific naturalism and ontographic pluralism.
-Ecological realism also takes up the intellectual challenge of thinking the constructed nature of semiosis and conception in direct relation to the incursion and presence of the Real – defined as the dynamic presence of non-human forces and potent assemblages – in everyday human affairs.
+Ecological realism as embodied epistemic practice takes up the intellectual challenge of thinking explicitly the constructed nature of semiosis and perception in direct relation to the incursionary presences of non-human forces and potencies in everyday affairs.
 The persistent reality of the push and pull of ecological embeddedness delimits thought-as-action while affording the very contexts in which human thought and communication is actually deployed.

-Here is Gary Williams attacking these question in his work on Heidegger and Ecological Realism and Affordance Ontology:
+Here is Gary Williams attacking these questions in his work on Heidegger and Ecological Realism and Affordance Ontology:

 The best way to make entity realism consistent with being idealism is through what I call “ecological realism”.
 This version of realism must be decisively distinguished from classic or “philosophical realism”.
 Understanding the difference between these two styles of realism will help bolster my case that Heidegger understood himself to be a realist but denied the validity of “classical” realism.
 The key difference between ecological and classical realism is that whereas both believe that the Earth exists independently of the mind, ecological realism takes this as the starting point and philosophical realism takes it as something to be proved.

-Here is Heidegger on a kind of realism attuned to the self-disclosing ecological world:
+Here is Heidegger on a version of realism attuned to the self-disclosing ecological world:

 Along with Dasein as being-in-the-world, entities within-the-world have in each case already been disclosed.
 This existential-ontological assertion seems to accord with the thesis of realism that the external world is really present-at-hand.
 In so far as this existential assertion does not deny that entities within-the-world are present-at-hand, it agrees – doxographically, as it were – with the thesis of realism in its result.
 But it differs in principle from every kind of realism; for realism holds that the Reality of the ‘world’ not only needs to be proved but also is capable of proof.
 (Being and Time, p.251)